 (7) Persons who are medically needy caretaker relatives as allowed under 42 U.S.C.
 1396d(a)(ii);

 (8) As allowed under 42 U.S.C.
-1396a(a)(10)(A)(ii), disabled persons as defined in section 68-1005 with a family income of less than two hundred fifty percent of the Office of Management and Budget income poverty guideline and who, but for earnings in excess of the limit established under 42 U.S.C.
-1396d(q)(2)(B), would be considered to be receiving federal Supplemental Security Income.
-The department shall apply for a waiver to disregard any unearned income that is contingent upon a trial work period in applying the Supplemental Security Income standard.
-Such disabled persons shall be subject to payment of premiums as a percentage of family income beginning at not less than two hundred percent of the Office of Management and Budget income poverty guideline.
-Such premiums shall be graduated based on family income and shall not be less than two percent or more than ten percent of family income;
+1396a(a)(10)(A)(ii)(XV) and (XVI), disabled persons who have a family income of less than two hundred fifty percent of the Office of Management and Budget income poverty guideline.
+Such persons shall be subject to payment of premiums as a percentage of family income beginning at not less than two hundred percent of the Office of Management and Budget income poverty guideline.
+Such premiums shall be graduated based on family income and shall not exceed seven and one-half percent of family income;

 (9) As allowed under 42 U.S.C.
 1396a(a)(10)(A)(ii), persons who:

 (a) Have been screened for breast and cervical cancer under the Centers for Disease Control and Prevention breast and cervical cancer early detection program established under Title XV of the federal Public Health Service Act, 42 U.S.C.
 300k et seq., in accordance with the requirements of section 1504 of such act, 42 U.S.C.
 300n, and who need treatment for breast or cervical cancer, including precancerous and cancerous conditions of the breast or cervix;

 (b) Are not otherwise covered under creditable coverage as defined in section 2701(c) of the federal Public Health Service Act, 42 U.S.C.
 300gg-3(c);